fenago/katacoda-scenarios/apache-spark/apache-spark-aggregate-collection-functions/steps/9/text.md

-Since we haven’t used the as method to specify the names of the columns, the default column names pos and col are created for us.
+Since we haven't used the as method to specify the names of the columns, the default column names pos and col are created for us.